dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/guide/guide.md

 ## Installation

+If you don’t have SDK yet, please download Dynamsoft Camera Enhancer (DCE) SDK from<a href="https://www.dynamsoft.com/camera-enhancer/downloads/1000021-confirmation/" target="_blank">Dynamsoft website</a> and unzip the package.
+After decompression, the root directory of the DCE installation package is `DynamsoftCameraEnhancer`, which is represented by `INSTALLATION FOLDER`.

-## Add Dynamsoft Camera Enhancer to Your Project
+## Build Your First Application with Dynamsoft Camera Enhancer

-1. <a href="https://www.dynamsoft.com/camera-enhancer/downloads/1000021-confirmation/" target="_blank">Download Dynamsoft Camera Enhancer</a> from Dynamsoft website to get `dce-ios-{version-number}.zip`.
-Unzip the package and find DynamsoftCameraEnhancer.framework.
+### Create a New Project and Include Dynamsoft Camera Enhancer

-2. Create a new Objective-C or Swift project.
+1. Create a new Objective-C or Swift project.

-3. Add DynamsoftCameraEnhancer.framework in your Xcode project.
+2. Drag and drop the `DynamsoftCameraEnhancer.framework` into your Xcode project.
+Make sure to `check Copy items if needed` and `Create groups` to copy the framework into your project’s folder.

+3. Click on the project.
+Go to the `General --> Frameworks --> Libraries and Embedded Content`.
+Set the `embed type` to `Embed & Sign`.

 4. Import Dynamsoft Camera Enhancer